 If you have any further questions email us at email@example.com

 At the time of your appointment your artist will place a piece of second skin on your tattoo.
 In many cases it is necessary to change the second skin bandage within 24-48 hours.
 We will let you know if your tattoo may require this at your appointment and give you enough to change at home.
 Second Skin products can be purchased at many pharmacies and most medical supply stores.
 We offer bandage changes in studio; cost varies based on size of rewrap.

 Fluid build up under the dressing is normal and to be expected, it will not damage your tattoo.
 If you notice air bubbles do not pop or try to remove.
 Some tattoos will weep more than others based on varying factors.

 If you develop a reaction contact your artist.
 You may need to remove the film to prevent further irritation and continue the remainder of your heal with the manual method.
 It is normal for healing tattoos to have redness, swelling, minor irritation and itching as the healing progresses.
 Removing film will not reduce these symptoms.
 An ice pack used in short intervals or applying pressure may relieve discomfort.

 Avoid hot showers, extended exposure to heat from clothing or exercise.
 Heat may weaken the adhesive and cause premature lifting, as well as, a potential heat rash if continually affected.

 Removing Second Skin

 To remove your second skin it can be helpful to loosen adhesive with a steamy shower.
 Ensure your hands are washed before removing dressing.
-When removing hold your skin taught and lift small areas at a time.
-Using cool water to wash your tattoo may reduce discomfort.
-You may need to wash your tattoo 2 - 3 times in order to remove all adhesive and residue.
-Allow to airdry completely or pat dry with paper towel.
-Avoid towels as detergents or fabric fibers may irritate your tattoo.
+When removing hold your skin taught and pull back small areas at a time.
+Once removed, use lukewarm water to rinse your tattoo and lather with soap.
+Wash and rinse your tattoo 2 - 3 times in order to remove all residue.
+Allow to air dry completely or pat dry with paper towel.
+Do not use a towel or cloth.